Is It Ethical to Visit Myanmar in 2025?

 Then you have taxes and government fees.
 Well, these are either sunk costs as is the case with hotel registration fees, or again unavoidable as is the case with value-added tax and the like.

 Entrance fees to attractions like Bagan and Inle Lake also go to the Junta but are barely collected these days.
-I didn’t pay for either – nobody asked, stopped me, or checked for tickets.
+I didn’t pay for either – nobody asked, stopped me, or ever checked for tickets.

 Similar with other places of interest in Yangon like Botahtaung Pagoda and the National Museum.